AgentMC/Sao20/Translate/En/Part3.md

 The feeling of something soft and transparent wrapped around their bodies.
 The falling speed gradually slowed down, the sound of wind weakened.
 Kirito accepted the three people with an "arm of mind".

 Even the senior Integrity Knights are limited to as much as moving a single dagger with this technique, it must be a terrible power of mind to allow to slow down the falling of three at the same time.
-When the ground approached just under ten centimeters, Kirito opened his hands and three people landed steadily.
+When the ground approached just under ten cen, Kirito opened his hands and three people landed steadily.
 After letting out several nervous and long breathes, Ronye asked their leader.

 ".......
 Um, senpai, if you can do such thing, wouldn’t it be simpler to use just incarnation instead of aerial elements when we climbed the wall…?"